 - Manage Universal Plug and Play

-- Set up static link aggregation

-- Set up a link aggregation group
+- Set up link aggregation

-- Make a link aggregation connection

-- Enable a link aggregation group

-- View link aggregation group status

 - Manage multicast

 - Change the IP address of the switch

 - Reenable the DHCP client of the switch

 Manage Universal Plug and Play

 A NETGEAR device or application that supports Universal Plug and Play (UPnP) can discover the switch in the network so that you can find the switch IP address and log in to the device UI of the switch.
 UPnP is enabled by default.
 You can disable UPnP for security reasons.